ArtifexSoftware/mupdf.js/docs/how-to-guide/node/annotations/embedding-files/index.rst

 We need to:

-- Get a document reference to the file we want to attach.
+- Create a buffer with the contents of the file we want to attach.
 - Get a document reference to the file we want to add the attachment to.
 - Source the page we want to add the file attachment to.
 - Create a "FileAttachment" type annotation and set its position.